 Graphics Hardware Engineer

-- Strong fundamental knowledge in MOS devices, Complementary Metal Oxide Semiconductor (CMOS) circuit design, and digital logic design.
+1+ years experience and/or strong fundamental knowledge in MOS devices, Complementary Metal Oxide Semiconductor (CMOS) circuit design, and digital logic design

 Employees in the Intel Architecture Group (IAG) deliver innovative platforms across computing and communication segments including data centers, mobile and desktop personal computers, handhelds, embedded devices and consumer electronics.
 Intel's industry leading technology is used to create integrated hardware and software solutions such as processors, chipsets, communication radios, graphics processors, motherboards, and networking components that deliver capabilities from security and manageability to computing performance and energy efficiency.
 IAG employees are at the forefront of enabling a new era of computing that is more integrated into all aspects of our daily lives.

 We will accept applications/resumes until 60 days after posting date or earlier at Intel’s discretion.
 Intel invites people of all ages currently enrolled in an academic institution (or graduated within the last 18 months) to apply.

 A lot of companies like to talk about changing the world.
 But while others are making claims, Intel’s been making history—for...